taotriad/BabySomnia/README.md

 * While it might be tempting to skip around randomly, Dreamcatcher's songs are grouped into themes; the music videos, and to some degree also the lyrics, are connected.
 Watching MVs within an era in the wrong order will be confusing.
 * **Dreamcatcher Company** does not seem to file copyright claims on YouTube.
 Japanese labels are typically stricter about copyright, but there are enough reactions to Dreamcatcher's Japanese releases to indicate this might not be an issue in Dreamcatcher's case.
 * **Music Shows** are *very* eager to file copyright claims.
 Some really good, and historically important, material is likely to be tricky to react to.
 My suggestion is to ask other reactors about their experience.
+* If any **Dreamcatcher** fans (**InSomnia**) seem overly/annoyingly eager to get more reactions, just remember that most of us are happy with what we get, and that a job you don't want to do will almost inevitably lead to a worse result than one you look forward to.
+* There are a lot of reactors out there.
+Don't try to be one of them.
+Be yourself.
+They are experts at being themselves, you're the expert at being yourself.

 ## [2] Rock music